ankur512512/devops-springboot/README.md

 Greetings from Crewmeister, Ankur Garg!
 ```

-Let's keep this helm chart installed for now while we install monitoring.
+Let's keep this helm chart installed for now while we setup monitoring for our applicartion using prometheus.

 ## Monitoring

-As of now, we will only do the infrastructure level monitoring as I noticed that `/actuator/prometheus` endpoint is not implemented in code as of now.
+As of now, we will only do the infrastructure level monitoring, as I noticed that `/actuator/prometheus` endpoint is not implemented in the code yet.

-We will install kube-prometheus-stack helm chart to install Prometheus as well as Grafana for us.
+We will install [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack/) helm chart to install Prometheus as well as Grafana for us.

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts